bluenviron/mediamtx/README.md

    RTSP_PATHS_TEST_SOURCE=rtsp://myurl ./rtsp-simple-server
    ```

-   This method is particularly useful when running rtsp-simple-server with Docker; any configuration parameter can be changed by passing environment variables with the `-e` flag:
+   This method is particularly useful when using Docker; any configuration parameter can be changed by passing environment variables with the `-e` flag:

    ```
    docker run --rm -it --network=host -e RTSP_PATHS_TEST_SOURCE=rtsp://myurl aler9/rtsp-simple-server